vogelino/charlottestuby.com/content/work/2024-11-25-passport-photos.md

 ---
 templateKey: work
 orderOfAppearance: 0
-title: Passport photos
+title: PASSPORT PHOTOS
-subtitle: illustrations for a cultural journal Rekto:Verso
+subtitle: illustrations for a cultural journal Rekto:Verso, Spring 2024
 description: "«  In the topic of passport photos, the human face is transformed into an emblem of emotionless existence within a standardized frame.
 The requirement for a neutral expression demands the suppression of any hint of